Van K. Benton

 “Of all the jobs I’ve had, Premier is the most family oriented.” he explains.
 “I enjoy going to work each day and feel appreciated; it’s nice to have management take the time to train and support you.”

-Afton is a newcomer to Premier with just a few months under her belt, but she has worked in the industry for 10 years.
+Afton has worked in the industry for more than 10 years.
 Prior to Premier, she worked in Transitional Services which entailed teaching life and job skills to high school kids with disabilities.
 She started working in the industry when her cousin talked her into giving it a try.
 “Once I started working in this field I was sold,” Afton explained.
 “I have never had such a rewarding job before.”

 Afton also said in all of her years of working, Premier was the first place where her supervisor took the time to sit down and explain all aspects of her job when she first joined the team.
 “The most impressive thing about Premier is that it is very obvious that they hold true to their mission and the care of their consumers,” she said.
 “To be able to help others and change lives daily is the reason I’m here – who could want anything else?

-Theresa Leaverton is the newest addition to the Premier team.
-She has worked in the medical field for 14 years and specifically with the developmental disability community for seven.
-Armed with an Associates Degree in Medical Assisting, Theresa has worked as a Certified Nursing Assistant and has held positions in both national and local agencies as Lead Program Manager and House Manager.
+Theresa Leaverton has worked in the medical field for 14 years and specifically with the developmental disability community for seven.
+Armed with an Associates Degree in Medical Assisting, Theresa has worked as a Certified Nursing Assistant as well as holding positions as a House Manager, Lead Program Manager with both local and national agencies.